Fort Lincoln Park

 About the Location

-In the 1970s, the park underwent a redesign by landscape architect M. Paul Friedberg.
-The current layout includes a "historic core" located between the Theodore Hagans Cultural Center to the south and the Fort Lincoln Park Community Center to the north.
+The heart of the park sits between the Theodore Hagans Cultural Center to the south and the Fort Lincoln Park Community Center to the north, creating a central corridor that anchors the entire space.

 All Features & Facilities